Right-Fit Inquiries

 Investment

-The audit is the paid entry point.
-Implementation only follows when the recommended fix is clear enough to scope responsibly.
+The diagnostic audit is the low-risk entry point.
+Implementation only follows when your recommended fixes are clear enough to scope and price responsibly.

 Founding rate$499

-Best for: Practice owners who want clarity before redesigning, rebuilding, or changing booking/contact systems.
+Best for: Group practice owners who want objective evidence before redesigning, rebuilding, or changing booking/contact systems.

 Starts at$3,500